-Since the mid-2000s, there has been a proliferation of veteran-specific entrepreneurship programs in the United States, including the Entrepreneurship Boot Camp for Veterans (EBV), Boots to Business, and Veteran Entrepreneurship Program (VEP), along with programs and services through the U.S. Department of Veterans Affairs (VA) and SBA's Office of Veterans Business Development (OVBD).
-Of the programs SBA is affiliated with, more than 200,000 military connected individuals who are or either want to become self-employed have been served (SBA, n.d).
+Since the mid-2000s, there has been a proliferation of veteran-specific entrepreneurship programs in the United States, including the Entrepreneurship Boot Camp for Veterans (EBV), Boots to Business, and Veteran Entrepreneurship Program (VEP), along with programs and services through the VA and SBA's Office of Veterans Business Development (OVBD).
+Of the programs SBA is affiliated with more than 200,000 military connected individuals who are or either want to become self-employed have been served (SBA, n.d).
 These efforts have resulted in key demographics being targeted, such as women veterans.
 Additionally, SBA found that the federal procurement goal has been reached since 2012.